Amanda is smiling and holding a piece of plywood with tree rings carved into it.

 For the last decade, I’ve been teaching folks age 5 to 85 how to use dangerous tools and make interesting things safely, both physically and emotionally.
 I focus my work on the LGBTQIA+ community, neurodivergent students, the disabled community, folks with physical differences, English Language Learners, and underserved populations pursuing skills in typically exclusive fields like woodworking and metalworking.

-FIND MY WORK
+FIND MY WORK IN REAL LIFE

 Torched AVL Gallery